 Q: What type of music do you usually work on?

-A: The most common type of music I work on would definitely have Rock.
-I also work within Metal and Hip-Hop as well.
+A: The most common type of music I work on would definitely be Rap and Hip-Hop.
+I also work within Rock and Metal and as well.

 Q: Tell us about your studio setup.